robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 avoid hadouken code

-## Avoid Hardcoding
+## Avoid to set value as Hard Coding

-If you see the numbers 6.283 or 299792458 in an equation, do they instantly jump out at you as meaningful numbers?
-Probably not
+If you see the numbers 6,283 or 299792458 in an equation, can you quickly know what they mean?
+Probably not.
+This is the problem when you set a value hard coding, you

+você esconde o real significado dos valores e dificulta o entendimento do código para desenvolvedores que não estao acasdasd--inserinse